openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/pipelines/tiled_ensemble.md

     --config tools/tiled_ensemble/ens_config.yaml
 ```

-By default, Padim model is trained on MVTec AD bottle category using image size of 256x256 with non-overlapping 128x128 tiles.
+By default, the Padim model is trained on **MVTec AD bottle** category using image size of 256x256, divided into non-overlapping 128x128 tiles.
-Use the [config file](#ensemble-configuration) to change these parameters.
+You can modify these parameters in the [config file](#ensemble-configuration).

 ## Evaluation

-To evaluate the trained tiled ensemble on test data, run the following script:
+After training, you can evaluate the tiled ensemble on test data using:

 ```{code-block} bash